artefactual/automation-tools/README.md

 * `00_file_to_folder.py`: If the transfer is a single file (eg a zipped bag or DSpace transfer), it moves it into an identically named folder.
 This is not required for processing, but allows other pre-transfer scripts to run.
 * `add_metadata.py`: Creates a metadata.json file, by parsing data out of the transfer folder name.
 This ends up as Dublin Dore in a dmdSec of the final METS file.
+* `archivesspace_ids.py`: Creates an archivesspaceids.csv by parsing ArchivesSpace reference IDs from filenames.
+This will automate the matching GUI if a DIP is uploaded to ArchivesSpace.
 * `default_config.py`: Copies the included `defaultProcessingMCP.xml` into the transfer directory.
 This file overrides any configuration set in the Archivematica dashboard, so that user choices are guaranteed and avoided as desired.

 ### user-input